 I find Justin Trudeau's stance on the issue untenable.
 What he implies is that the issue of abortion is settled, that there be no further discussion.
 He could not be more mistaken.
-This is an issue that needs to be addressed and all points of view merit consideration.
+Abortion is an issue that needs to be addressed and all points of view merit consideration.
 As a conservative who leans toward the libertarian camp, I am prepared to tolerate the pro-choice position, though I do not approve.
 I am in favour of what could be described as the pro-compromise position.
-While abortion should remain legal, the fact remains society has a stake in the status of the unborn and this needs to be addressed in Canadian law.
+While abortion should remain legal, the fact remains society has a stake in the status of the unborn, and this needs to be addressed in Canadian law.

 The publication "Crimes Against the Foetus," published by the Law Reform Commission of Canada in 1989 includes several recommendations for amendments to Canadian law in this regard.
 In effect, these recommendations, if enacted, would make wrongful harm to the foetus criminal, rather than abortion.
-Abortion would remain a lawful surgical procedure with no restrictions in the first twelve weeks of pregnancy and with restrictions brought to bear, maintaining society's stake in the status of the unborn, in the the latter stages of pregnancy.
+Abortion would remain a legal surgical procedure with no restrictions in the first twelve weeks of pregnancy and with limitations brought to bear, maintaining society's stake in the status of the unborn, in the latter stages of pregnancy.
 The Law Reform Commission of Canada concluded such legislation is consistent with the Common Law and Charter of Rights and Freedoms.

 I join in discussions of religion on the internet and come across a wide range of opinion.
 Lately, there is a great deal of discussion over the Sweet Cakes Bakery in Oregon, namely, the judgement against its owners who refused to bake a wedding cake for a lesbian couple. $135,000 was awarded to the lesbian couple for "emotional damages."
 I do not know all the details surrounding this case, but that said I think this judgement is excessive.
 News of this judgement is generating a great deal of anti-gay sentiment in the discussions of religion in which I take part.
 I knew all along there are people who dislike gay people, but in my own life have had the good fortune to largely avoid coming across people who think this way.
 However, knowing there are people like this kept me from coming out once and for all until 2012.
 I spent most of my life living anonymously as a gay man in and out of relationships until forming a lasting relationship with Mika.
 A select few friends and family knew the whole truth about me.
 When I came out in 2012, I braced myself for a flood of angry comments and discontinued friendships on Facebook and losing hunting buddies.
 As it turned out, the response I feared never came to pass.
 No one cares that I am gay, including my Muslim hunting buddies and Christian friends on Facebook.
 I am truly very fortunate.